NxPKG/khulnasoft-docs/content/workers-ai/get-started/workers-wrangler.md

 ## 6. Deploy your AI Worker

-Before deploying your AI Worker globally, log in with your Cloudflare account by running:
+Before deploying your AI Worker globally, log in with your Khulnasoft account by running:

 ```sh
 $ npx wrangler login
 ```

-You will be directed to a web page asking you to log in to the Cloudflare dashboard.
-After you have logged in, you will be asked if Wrangler can make changes to your Cloudflare account.
+You will be directed to a web page asking you to log in to the Khulnasoft dashboard.
+After you have logged in, you will be asked if Wrangler can make changes to your Khulnasoft account.
 Scroll down and select **Allow** to continue.

 Finally, deploy your Worker to make your project accessible on the Internet.
 To deploy your Worker, run: